 The Department of Management and Organizations offers a variety of MBA core and elective courses.
-Follow a link below or scroll down for all courses:
+Scroll down for all courses:

 This course takes a decidedly experiential and applied approach to examining and evaluating techniques for managing teams.